GuichiZhao/COMP5347A2/README.md

   AJP/1.3 port number: 9009
 3.modify frontend and shipping pom.xml individually
-in order to match the tomcat dependencies to your own runtime target 4.build the project and deploy them to each server
+in order to match the tomcat dependencies to your own runtime target 4.build the project and deploy them to each server accordinglly